-- Attend a monthly 90-minute Junior Faculty Research Learning Community Seminar (a faculty-facilitated 12–15 person seminar focused on developing research skills, including manuscript and grant applications).
+- Attend a monthly 90-minute Junior Faculty Research Career Development Forum, a learning community seminar (a faculty-facilitated 12–15 person seminar focused on developing research skills, including manuscript and grant applications).

 - By the end of the training program, be prepared to submit for extramural research funding (NIH, AHRQ, PCORI, or foundation/industry awards) for additional career development or independent research grants.

 - Complete an annual report and present it to the KL2 Advisory Committee.
 The second year of funding is contingent upon a successful Committee review.

 - Obtain IRB and IACUC approval before funding can be awarded, no later than February 28, 2022.
 Clinical research must also go through NCATS human subjects review prior to beginning the research.

 - Provide research support and guidance towards an independent research career, with a planned series of meeting and activities, in addition to frequent discussion and guidance as needed.

 - Meet annually with the Scholar and leadership of the KL2 Program to review overall career and training goals and activities.

 - Participate in CTSI-provided mentor training every two years.